FAQs

 Biblical counseling and secular counseling differ significantly in their approach to care and the use of insurance.
 Most insurance companies require a formal mental health diagnosis in order to authorize and reimburse counseling services.
 This process is rooted in a medical model that identifies and treats psychological disorders.

-As a biblical counselor, I do not provide clinical diagnoses, as that falls outside my scope and authority.
+As biblical counselors, we do not provide clinical diagnoses, as that falls outside our scope and authority.
 Instead, biblical counseling focuses on the heart—addressing thoughts, beliefs, and motivations through the lens of Scripture rather than categorizing individuals by diagnostic labels.

-Because insurance reimbursement is tied to diagnosis and medical necessity, I do not bill insurance for counseling sessions.
+Because insurance reimbursement is tied to diagnosis and medical necessity, EBCC does not bill insurance for counseling sessions.
 Therefore, all services are provided on an out-of-pocket basis.